Squad retention: 2025-26

 Championship

-Moving down to the second tier, we can instantly see that a bit more movement has taken place.
-There are only three teams who currently have more than 90% of their 2024-25 league minutes still in the building, with three having already dropped below two-thirds.
+Moving down to the second tier, we can see that a bit more movement has taken place.
+There are only four teams that retained at least three-quarters of last season’s minutes, compared to 11 in the Premier League.

 League One

-Every club in the division bar one is set to be without at least two of their most-used XI, with the exception being Stevenage (who have only lost one as it stands).
+Every club in the division bar one is set to be without at least two of their most-used XI, with the exception being Stevenage (who have only lost one).

 League Two